Why Don’t NBA Games Start on Time? Here is The Answer

 How Do Other Professional Sports Compare in Start Times?

-While the NBA’s start time intricacies have been a focal point for many, it’s essential to understand this in the broader context of professional sports.
+While the complexity of why don’t NBA games start on time is the focus of many, it’s essential to understand this in the broader context of professional sports.
 Do other leagues also grapple with similar challenges, or is this unique to the NBA?

 Are delays unique to the NBA, or do other leagues experience them?